How to Set Up a Cook Islands Trust

 Attorneys Jon Alper and Gideon Alper

-Once the structure is designed, the next step is applying to the Cook Islands trustee company for acceptance.
-The trustee does not automatically accept every applicant.
-Cook Islands trustees are licensed by the Financial Supervisory Commission and are required by law to conduct due diligence on every proposed trust before agreeing to serve as trustee.
+Cook Islands trustee companies do not automatically accept every applicant.
+The Financial Supervisory Commission licenses all trustees and requires them to conduct due diligence on every proposed trust before agreeing to serve.

 The application package submitted to the trustee typically includes the completed trust registration form identifying the settlor, proposed beneficiaries, protector, and initial trust assets.
 It also includes certified copies of the settlor’s passport or government-issued identification and original proof of residential address.
 Source of funds documentation explaining how the settlor acquired the assets to be transferred, a professional reference letter, and bank reference letters round out the package.

-The trustee reviews this information to satisfy its obligations under Cook Islands anti-money laundering and know-your-customer regulations, as well as its commitments under the Common Reporting Standard and FATCA.
-The KYC and AML requirements for Cook Islands trusts are detailed and require careful preparation.
+The trustee reviews this information under Cook Islands anti-money laundering and know-your-customer regulations, along with its commitments under the Common Reporting Standard and FATCA.
+The KYC and AML requirements are detailed, and incomplete packages are the most common reason the process stalls.

-Due diligence is where the process most frequently stalls.
-Delays occur when documentation is incomplete, when source of funds explanations are insufficient, or when the trustee’s compliance team identifies issues requiring additional information.
-Common problems include improperly certified identification documents, photocopied rather than original address documents, source of funds explanations that describe current holdings without explaining how those holdings were originally accumulated, and missing or outdated bank reference letters.
+Due diligence delays occur when documentation is incomplete, when source of funds explanations are insufficient, or when the trustee’s compliance team identifies issues requiring additional information.
+Common problems include improperly certified identification documents, photocopied rather than original address documents, source of funds explanations that describe current holdings without tracing how those holdings were originally accumulated, and missing or outdated bank reference letters.

-If the documentation is complete and the trustee’s compliance review raises no concerns, stage two takes one to two weeks.
+If the documentation is complete and the compliance review raises no concerns, this stage takes one to two weeks.
 If the trustee requests supplemental information (which is common), it can extend to three or four weeks depending on how quickly the settlor and counsel respond.

-The trust deed is customized based on the planning decisions made during stage one.
-The attorney drafts the deed and circulates it to the settlor for review.
-Depending on the settlor’s circumstances, the deed may include specialized provisions such as a Jones clause addressing existing creditor obligations.
+The trust deed is customized based on the planning decisions made during the consultation.
+Depending on the settlor’s circumstances, the deed may include a Jones clause addressing existing creditor obligations or specialized distribution provisions.

 Once the settlor approves the terms, the attorney sends the deed to the trustee company for review.
-The trustee confirms that the deed’s provisions are consistent with its operational practices and Cook Islands regulatory requirements.
 Trustees routinely request modifications to provisions they consider problematic, such as reserved powers that are broader than the trustee is comfortable administering or distribution provisions that conflict with the trustee’s internal policies.
-This collaborative review between U.S. counsel and the Cook Islands trustee is a normal part of the process.
+This back-and-forth between U.S. counsel and the Cook Islands trustee is a normal part of the process—not a sign that something has gone wrong.

 Once all parties agree, the deed is executed.
 The settlor signs in the United States.
 The trustee signs in the Cook Islands.
 Cook Islands law permits execution in counterparts at different times and locations, so physical presence in the Cook Islands is not required.